Ukraine will get F-16 fighter jets from the Dutch and Danes after the U.S. agrees to allow transfers

 In other developments:

 Kullab reported from eastern Ukraine and Olsen from Copenhagen.
-Aamer Madhani contributed from Washington and Jim Heintz from Tallinn, Estonia.
+Aamer Madhani and Ellen Knickmeyer contributed from Washington and Jim Heintz from Tallinn, Estonia.

 Follow AP's coverage of the war in Ukraine at https://apnews.com/hub/russia-ukraine